Submit a Feature

 - When would my article be featured?

-We hope this publicity, and our encouragement to maintain identity and sense of self by individuals diagnosed with a serious illness, will also help educate the general public and encourage fundraising efforts for cancer causes.
+- We hope this type of focus will raise awareness across the general public and encourage fundraising efforts for cancer causes.

-We intend to feature one article/month, depending on the response.
+We try and feature one article/month, depending on the response.
 Publishing will be on a ‘first-come’ basis.
-However, we reserve the right not to publish if there is anything that contravenes our terms and conditions.

-- How are you helping people with cancer, maintain their identity and a sense of self, whilst in your care?
+- How you help people with cancer maintain their identity and a sense of self whilst in your care?

 - What facilities are available to promote wellbeing?